Parallelism of stable traces: Concluding remarks

-We could instead of parallel $2$-stable traces in blocks demand parallel $1$-stable traces where $2$-repetitions (or $1$-repetitions if block is a bridge) are allowed at cutvertices but are later removed during the concatenation into a parallel $2$-stable trace of the whole graph.
-Even this modification does not give us an algorithm for constructing a parallel $2$-stable trace in an arbitrary graph.
-By Theorem~\ref{thm:parallel} the graph $G$ from Fig.~\ref{fig:blocks} has a parallel $2$-stable trace.
-However, two of its block have vertices of degree $3$ ($v_1$, $v_2$, $v_3$, and $v_4$) and therefore by Proposition~\ref{prp:parallel} do not admit neither parallel $1$-stable trace nor parallel $2$-stable trace.
+Next possible improvement could instead of parallel $2$-stable traces in blocks demand parallel $1$-stable traces where $2$-repetitions (or $1$-repetitions if block is a bridge) would be allowed at cutvertices but are then later removed during the concatenation into a parallel $2$-stable trace of the whole graph.

+An attempt to find efficient algorithms for constructing and counting stable traces of graphs was made in~\cite{bas-2017}.
+It would be of interest to characterize graphs that do not have any of the two above described properties of graphs from Fig.~\ref{fig:concatenating} and then try to improve the algorithms from~\cite{bas-2017} by using the above described constructions for those special cases of graphs.